1. Resources

 Fraud Blacklist

 A blacklist helps ban known or probable fraudsters.
-Whether these individuals are engaging in criminal fraud or friendly fraud, establishing a blacklist can ensure they never cause trouble more than once.
+Whether these individuals are engaging in criminal fraud or other suspicious activity, establishing a blacklist can ensure they never cause trouble more than once.

 Learn more about chargeback blacklists